alsego41/simple-calculator/README.md

 ## Future Updates / Improvements

 - After the obtantion of a result, if an operator is pressed it will be added, but if it's another number it will be added as a new count. ???
 (Maybe this isn't necessary).
 - Needed a button to let mobile users delete 1 by 1.
-- Calculator needs to be responsive.
 - Can / should I disabled zoom function on mobiles?
 - When only a number is displayed, and I want to do its square root, the square root should be add before the number, not as it's now (after).
 - Addition of new buttons -> AC, ^x, xroot, (, ), log, ln, pi.
 Optionals -> Ans, e, x!.